-How does student loan debt and default rates at California Maritime Academy compare to the national average, and how could this impact your future?
+How does student loan debt and default rates at California State University Maritime Academy compare to the national average, and how could this impact your future?
 Scroll down the page for answers.

-At California Maritime Academy, 52.0% of incoming students take out a loan to help defray freshman year costs, averaging $7,147 a piece.
+At California State University Maritime Academy, 44.0% of incoming students take out a loan to help defray freshman year costs, averaging $6,862 a piece.
 This amount includes both private and federally-funded student loans.

 Unlike the data shown for freshmen, average undergraduate student loan amounts do not include private loans.
 In addition to unreported parent loans, this can increase the average amount borrowed significantly.